1976 Friuli earthquake: Damage

 The Italian Government nominated Chamber of Deputies member Giuseppe Zamberletti as coordinator of aid efforts on behalf of the regional administration.
 The national funds were assigned to the reconstruction of the damaged buildings by Zamberletti and the regional council of Friuli-Venezia Giulia.
 From September to December 1976 all the earthquake victims were accommodated into prefabricated buildings, in order to better cope with the winter.
-Many local inhabitants lived in the Government supplied trailers for many years while homes were rebuilt.
+Many local inhabitants lived in the Government supplied trailers and train freight cars for many years while homes were rebuilt.
 After Zamberletti's mandate the regional government of Friuli-Venezia Giulia was able to completely rebuild many towns, thanks to an accurate resource management, however some towns took over a decade to fully recover.
 Nowadays, many years after the tragedy, the State's intervention, the earthquake management and reconstruction in Friuli-Venezia Giulia are seen as a great example of efficiency and reliability.